LIVE

 NEUTRAL

-Watch: China's economic indicators and commodity price movements will be key drivers for AUD/USD.
+Watch: Australian employment data and Chinese economic indicators will be key drivers for the 'Aussie'.

 ETH/USD